 We are EHR Data

 Introducing the first healthcare platform utilizing Bitcoin SV that incentivizes patients to share their personal health data with their healthcare providers and other related entities.
 Merging the worlds of healthcare, technology, and blockchain, EHR Data is moving toward becoming a facilitator of global health records, workflow, and pharmacy editing services that seek to put the patient first.
-We have devised a way to empower both patients and their team of healthcare providers with our proprietary distributed ledger technology.
 On this secure platform, we can ensure strict compliance with government regulations on data protection.

 The EHR Data website is designed for patients to authorize which healthcare providers and research facilities can access and/or add to their Electronic Health Record in real-time.
 A member wellness reward program is provided to patients who coordinate care with their providers.
 For the first time, patients can claim ownership of their own data in order to have direct influence over their individual health outcomes, while being rewarded to do so.
 Click on the above section to watch a video describing our mission.